Gala (singer): 2017–present

 On 30 June 2018, Gala headlined the Gay Pride concert held in the main square Plaza De España in Barcelona.

 Gala wrote and composed two original songs alongside Brooklyn-based singer-songwriter Jesse Ruben and Kyle Patrick, "Happiest Day of My Life" mixed by Miles Walker and "Nameless Love" with co-production and mixing by Andros Rodrigues, for the movie Favola (Fairytale).
 The movie, a surrealist comedy about gender identity and liberation from social constraints in 1950s America, was written and directed by Sebastiano Mauri and featured Filippo Timi and Lucia Mascino.
 The costumes are the result of the collaboration with Fabio Zambernardi, the director of design of Miu Miu and Prada.
 Premiering at the 2018 Torino Film Festival, Favola was screened at the prestigious 45th annual Flaiano Film Festival in Pescara in June, where it won the Flaiano Award for best "Opera Prima" The movie soundtrack was released in June 2018.
 Gala's indie label, Matriarchy Records is releasing the original songs "Happiest Day of My Life" and " Nameless Love" as individual singles on 15 September.

 Gala has performed at the last game for the qualifications for the UEFA Euro 2020 (Belgium-Cyprus) live streamed worldwide and was honored by Eden Hazard on behalf of the National Belgian Football Team, THE RED DEVILS with a national team jersey after her live performance.

 In 2021, Gala released the song "Parallel Lines".
 The video is a collaboration with American animator, TED speaker, and free culture activist Nina Paley.
 Paley is the creator of the animated musical feature film Sita Sings the Blues, which has been screened in over 200 film festivals and won over 35 international awards (Berlin International Film Festival, Tribeca Film Festival, Independent Spirit Award, New York Critics pick).
 Her adventures in our broken copyright system led her to produce a series of animated shorts about intellectual freedom.

 "Parallel Lines" explores the relationship of two lovers who are drifting apart while living under the same roof.
 A short documentary "Behind The Song" was released soon after shot by Francesca Pagani whose work has been published on Vice.Us.
 The documentary speaks about the creative process behind the songwriting and the reason why Gala felt the urge to release the song during current pandemic times.
 It features parts of Parallel Lines's music video, and of Nina Paley's other award-winning animations.

 In March 2021, Gala was interviewed by Rolling Stone Italy and Rolling Stone Mexico.
 Both articles discussed her new release and featured the video of "Parallel Lines".

 Gala performed "Freed from Desire" at the women's football final at the 2024 Summer Olympics in Paris.
-In 2025, she performed it during EXIT Festival's opening ceremony in support of student-lead protests.
+In 2025, she performed it during EXIT Festival's opening ceremony in support of student-led protests.